 Not only was my little guy identifying shapes but he was working with them to create fun fall puppets – i.e. small triangles make cat ears, large triangles are perfect for hats, and heads can be circles or squares.
-Other skills that this easy fall craft for toddlers included was the use of fine motor skills to glue, cut out simple shapes, and draw faces.
+Other skills that this easy fall craft for toddlers included were the use of fine motor skills to glue, cut out simple shapes and draw faces.

 You can also tie this activity in with a fall book, like this pumpkin shapes book.
 This one is a great Halloween lift-the-flap book – the drawings in this one make it easy to pick out different shapes you see.
 You could also take a trip to the local library for an extension too.